open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 - For exporters: Queue size and capacity.
 - Count, duration, and size of HTTP/gRPC requests and responses.

-A more detailed list is available below.
+A more detailed list is available in the following sections.

 ### Lists of internal metrics